Love Today (1997 film)

-Love Today is a 1997 Indian Tamil-language romantic drama film written and directed by Balasekaran, who made his debut with the venture.
-This film stars Vijay, Suvalakshmi and Manthra while Raghuvaran, Karan and Sriman all play other supporting roles.
-The film received positive reviews from critics and was very successful at the box office.
-The film ran for over 175 days.
-It was remade in Telugu as Suswagatham, in Kannada as Majnu, and in Hindi as Kya Yehi Pyaar Hai.
+Love Today is a 1997 Indian Tamil-language romantic drama film written and directed by Balasekaran in his directorial debut.
+Produced by R. B. Choudary, the film stars Vijay and Suvalakshmi in the lead roles while Manthra, Raghuvaran, Karan and Sriman play supporting roles.
+The music was composed by Shiva with cinematography by Vijay Gopal and editing by V. Jaishanker.
+The film received positive reviews from critics and was very successful at the box office, running for over 175 days.
+It was remade in Telugu as Suswagatham, in Kannada as Majnu and in Hindi as Kya Yehi Pyaar Hai.

 Plot

 Ganesh is a college graduate who lives with his father Chandrasekhar, a doctor.
 Chandrasekhar is easygoing and pampers Ganesh with whatever he wants.
 Sandhya is the daughter of a very strict police inspector Vasudevan, who is always suspicious that she would have a love affair.
 Sandhya makes up her mind that she would never fall in love, and her ambition is to get a gold medal in her college degree.
 One day, Ganesh spots Sandhya and falls in love with her at first sight.
 Even though Sandhya catches a good glimpse of him, she tells her friend Fathima that she likes no one.
 Ganesh goes to the bus stop everyday to see Sandhya.
 He tries to get advice from his friends Ravi and Peter to convince Sandhya to marry him.
 Their advice goes in vain as she does not care about him.
 She confronts Ganesh one day and tells him not to waste his time on her.

 Ganesh gets hold of Sandhya's friend Preethi, and she tries to talk to Sandhya, but she is unmovable.
 Vasudevan becomes suspicious of Ganesh and Sandhya and uses physical force on Ganesh.
 He also verbally abuses Sandhya, though she tries to explain her innocence.
 Sandhya is forced to leave town because of this.
 Ganesh finds her whereabouts and leaves his father to go out of town and find her.
 As he is trying to find her, Chandrasekhar has an accident and passes away.
-His friends desperately try to find his whereabouts but cannot trace him.
+Ganesh's friends desperately try to find his whereabouts but cannot trace him.
 Peter ends up performing Chandrasekhar's last rites.
-Ganesh arrives and gets heartbroken that he could not even perform his father's cremation.
+Ganesh returns and gets heartbroken that he could not even perform his father's cremation.

-At this point, Sandhya reveals her feelings for Ganesh, tells him that she loves him, and says she wants to spend the rest of her life with him.
-However, he rejects her feelings and tells her he had lost everything because of falling in love and that he couldn't even do his father's last rites, therefore she is not worth it.
+At this point, Sandhya reveals her feelings for Ganesh, telling him that she loves him and wants to spend the rest of her life with him.
+However, Ganesh rejects her feelings and tells her that he lost everything because of falling in love and could not even do his father's last rites; therefore, it is not worth it.
 Nevertheless, the following day, Sandhya is seen standing at the bus stop, waiting for Ganesh to come.
 Meanwhile, Ganesh takes the recommendation that his father had written for him before his death and goes for his first interview.